gastromatic/calendar-date/README.md

 Most SQL Databases like MySQL and PostgreSQL have a datatype for representing a date without time information.

 Using the built-in date object for a calendar date poses a number of disadvantages:
-- If you are using typescript you can not tell if the object is representing a timestamp or a calendar date by looking at the type definition.
+- If you are using typescript you can not tell if the object is representing a timestamp, or a calendar date by looking at the type definition.
-- If you want to compare two date objects it's harder to do it without knowing if the time and timezone information are the same.
+- If you want to compare two date objects it is harder to do it without knowing if the time and timezone information are the same.
 - Overhead by including time and timezone information in the representation.
 - Error prone when working with different timezones and converting from and to Strings.
-  For example `new Date(2020, 0, 1)` and `new Date('2020-01-01')` return date objects with a difference of one hour.
+  For example `new Date(2020, 0, 1)` and `new Date('2020-01-01')` return different Date objects depending on your local timezone.
-  If you call `toISOString()` on date objects it would return `2019-12-31T23:00:00.000Z` for the first and `2020-01-01T00:00:00.000Z` for the second.
+  If you call `toISOString()` on both date objects based on a timezone of UTC+1 it would return `2019-12-31T23:00:00.000Z` for the first and `2020-01-01T00:00:00.000Z` for the second.

 ## Features